peresvetjke/stackoverflow/README.md

 - **search**

     User should have an ability to perform a search for questions, answers, comments or user.
-    - Thinking Sphinx
-    - Kaminari

 - **api**

     User should have an ability to get or proceed resources via API.
-    - Doorkeeper
-    - Active model serializers + Oj

 - **authorization**

     User roles and permissions should be divided.
-    - Cancancan

 - **and other!**

+### How
+ - Action Cable is used for getting the changes available for all the users "online".
+ - AWS S3 is used as a storage for images direct upload.
+ - Cocoon is used for proceeding nested forms
+ - Active Job + Sidekiq + Whenever made daily tasks possible
+ - Doorkeeper is used for omniauth in part of api
+ - Active model serializers + Oj are used for serialization of json's
+ - Thinking Sphinx + Kaminari are used for search and pagination
+ - Cancancan was chosen as an authorization manager
+ - RSpec, Factory bot, Shoulda matchers and Capybara as part of TDD process
+ - Deployed (not available atm) with Capistrano

 ### ER Diagram